gravitational/teleport/docs/3.0/architecture.md

 * A new certificate authority (CA) key is generated.
 * The old CA will be considered valid _alongside_ the new CA for some period of time.
-This period of time is called _grace period_.
+This period of time is called a _grace period_.
-* During the grace period all previously issued certificates will be considered valid, assuming their TTL isn't expired.
+* During the grace period, all previously issued certificates will be considered valid, assuming their TTL isn't expired.
 * After the grace period is over, the certificates issued by the old CA are no longer accepted.